mikedesu/raylib-rpg/SCRATCH.md

 - if the method is small then header

-im working on the Sprite class right now while doing this off-stream i accidentally messed up a function and caused the sprite to not draw with the proper scale so im going to be slow and methodical about this
+im working on the Scene class right now its a rather small class and another good test case for this reduction method